biehla/biehla/README.md

 ### Hi there 👋
 I make things
-- Hard things and Soft things, and sometimes both together
+- Hardware and software, and sometimes both together
 - Lifelong tinkerer
 - Language hopper

 <!--
 **biehla/biehla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.